The Ten Fetters of Buddhism

 Buddha taught the Jhanas as "Right Concentration" in the Eight-fold path, and concentration (not Jhana) as "Purification of the mind" as the second level in the seven steps to Nibbana - but distinctly different and secondary to his teaching of Nibbana.
 As a parallel example, take a piano teacher that gives his students difficult and strenuous finger etudes to improve their ability in physically playing the piano - just because a guy can kung-fu his way up and down the piano - yeah, we're all impressed and it IS amazing, but in no way does this demonstrate or equate with a profound understanding of music.
 The source and process of progressing in musical understanding is completely different and will never be attained by a million finger exercises.
 Naturally, people who are unable to distinguish the difference are easily duped into thinking that someone who is fast and accurate plays the piano very well.
 Likewise, when a person has some mastery of Jhana, we can perceive that something IS different, unusual, and wonderful - it just isn't 'Enlightenment'!
 Thus we end up with the really fucked-up, sick, bastards like [a list of current evil Western Zen teachers], etc., etc., etc., and the unfortunate, misguided, losers that actually think that these guys are 'Enlightened'.

-If you wish to express your own opinion on any of the above, you will find at the (source) they have a comment that says 'if you have any thoughts about it' --- that is the comments by "P" or, I would guess, even what is presented by the Wanderling --- they would like to hear about it from you.
+If you wish to express your own opinion on any of the above, which I would hope that you would either pro or con on either side, you will find at the source so cited below that they have a comment that says 'if you have any thoughts about it' --- that is the comments by "P" or, I would guess, even what is presented by the Wanderling --- they would like to hear about it from you.

-They provide an email address on their page just for that purpose.
-It is written out in "longhand" as dchad2(at)sonic(dot)net with the word "at" to be replaced with the symbol "@" and the word "dot" to be replaced with the dot symbol (i.e., a period).
+PLEASE NOTE THE NEW email address herein for the contact person, David Chadwick, and written out here in "longhand" as dchad(at)cuke(dot)com with the word "at" to be replaced with the symbol "@" and the word "dot" to be replaced with the dot symbol (i.e., a period).
 They do it that way to foil searchbots and ensure they don't get spammed to death.
-I fully understand and respect that and why I present THEIR email address HERE the same as they do on their page.
+I fully understand and respect that and why I present THEIR email address HERE the same as they do on their page. (source)

 Yours in the Dharma,